jamesjones291986/selectquote_ec2_creation/README.md

     - ```terraform apply```
 - When it is complete it should show successful.
 You can verify this by checking your AWS ec2 instances, locating the instance, and verify it is running with all configurations applied.

-### Terminating an ec2 instance
+### Terminating your infrastructure
-- Once the instance is no longer needed, it can be deleted.
+- Once the infrastructure is no longer needed, it can be deleted.
     - ```terraform destroy```